ADITYAGUPTAx/AI-ML-Notebook-From-Scratch/README.md

-This is My notebook from scratch where i practice ML concepts.
+This is my notebook from scratch where i practice ML concepts.